Arc Flash Safety: Identify, Label, and Protect

 - Emergency response protocols

 Recordkeeping and documentation: OSHA requires employers to maintain records of electrical safety training, hazard assessments, and incident investigations related to arc flash hazards.
-Employers must keep a record of the steps they have taken to fix any hazards and make sure they are following OSHA rules.
+Employers must document hazard corrections and OSHA compliance efforts.

 How to Prevent an Arc Flash